 - Distracted driving

-However, a driver could also be negligent if they caused your accident by violating traffic laws or driving recklessly.
+However, a driver could also be negligent if they caused your accident by going against traffic laws or driving recklessly.
 Motorcycle accidents can be complex, but your lawyer can help you.
 The injured party may be able to pursue compensation from several avenues if multiple parties are at fault in a motorcycle crash.

 Contact the Attorneys at Jacoby & Meyers Law Offices Today for Advice

-If you suffered great pain and anguish after your accident—whether physical, emotional, or both—you can pursue adequate compensation for your non-economic damages.
-A motorcycle accident lawyer with our firm can accurately calculate your losses and help you fight for the compensation you deserve.
+If you suffered great pain and anguish after your accident—whether physical, emotional, or both—you can pursue compensation for your non-economic damages.
+A motorcycle accident lawyer with our firm can also accurately calculate your losses and help you fight for the compensation you deserve.
 Call us now for a free consultation at (888) 522-6291.